python/cpython/Include/README.rst

 Stable ABI is defined by :pep:`384`.

-Functions stealing references or returning borrowed references *must not* be added to the Limited API API or the Stable ABI.
+Functions stealing references or returning borrowed references *must not* be added to the Limited API or the Stable ABI.
 A strong reference *must* be returned.
 The API in ``Include/`` should not expose or leak implementation details.